claresudbery/clare-wiki-ably/pages/think/code-princ/refactoring.md

 - Then after you change the code, you run it again, and compare the new output against the Golden Master.
 Any differences, and the test fails.
 - For Gilded Rose, there are at least two ways of running approval tests:
     - Approval testing functionality:
+        - If you're using Java, you need to update the `pom` file
+            - See demo in Emily's video, starts timestamp 2:07 [here](https://www.youtube.com/watch?v=zyM2Ep28ED8&t=127s)
         - If you're running the gilded rose code in C#, there's an approval testing tool which is being used
             - Another C# approvals tool is also available - see [below](#verify-approval-testing-tool)
         - It's [this tool](https://github.com/approvals/ApprovalTests.Net)